danawoodman/simple-sql-model/readme.md

 ## Caveats

 - This is considered somewhat in flux, don't use in production unless you're sure.
-- This is stupid simple, it's just a dumb wrapper around the awesome `sql` model; you should check the source in `model.js` and the tests in `model.test.js` to see what's going on.
+- This is stupid simple, it's just a dumb wrapper around the awesome `sql` module; you should check the source in `model.js` and the tests in `model.test.js` to see what's going on.
 I swear, it's *really simple*.
 - This depends on new ES6 features like `Class` so use Node 4.8.1 or above or transpile.
   - Test require the use of `async`/`await` so please use Node 7.1.x or above when running tests.
 - This isn't feature complete but it offers hooks to extend so you're not stuck with it's functionality.
 Pull requests welcome though!